TPTPWDotACoEMW/globin/README.txt

     the VERY FIRST line, and it will read the ENTIRE line.
 Once you've written out the path, leave it alone.

-    ## 2.1.1: (Optional) Setting Your Steam Directory
+        # 2.1.1: (Optional) Setting Your Steam Directory

         Globin is able to launch World of Goo with "run" command line argument.
 However, the Steam version of World Of Goo will not start if you try to launch the executable directly.
 If you have the Steam version of the game and want to launch World of Goo after building the addins, provide the directory of Steam in "steam_directory.txt".

         The rules for specifying the Steam directory are the same as the rules for specifying World of Goo directory.

     ## 2.2: Adding Addins

     As mentioned in section 1, Globin operates using the organization system of .goomod files.
 However, Globin is unable to read these files while they are compressed.
 To make them readable to Globin, they need to be extracted to the "addins" folder.
 There are two ways to do it: automatic and manual.

-    As a brief footnote, not all addins you install will be compatible with each other, and sometimes you may wish to remove some addins.
-In cases where you wish to table an incompatible addin or one you just don't want anymore, you can move that addin to the "not-in-use" folder.
-This folder is not read by Globin, it is simply there for ease of moving addins to and from the "addins" folder.

-    ## 2.2.1: Unpacking .goomod files automatically
+        # 2.2.1: Unpacking .goomod Files Automatically

         To automatically extract the contents of a .goomod file into the Globin folder, run the Globin with "add" command line option.
 For example, to extract "C:\Users\Me\Documents\addin.goomod", execute the following command:
         - python3 globin.py add "C:\Users\Me\Documents\addin.goomod"

-    ## 2.2.2: Unpacking .goomod Files Manually
+        # 2.2.2: Unpacking .goomod Files Manually

         Extracting the contents of a .goomod file is required for Globin to read them.
 This is a fairly simple step, but caution must be taken to not skip it.
 To extract the contents of a .goomod file, first use the rename function to change the file's extension from .goomod to .zip.
 Some OSes will warn you that this can make the file unstable; proceed anwyays.
 Once the file's extension is changed, the .zip file can be opened as normal and extracted to the "addins" folder.

         Most file extraction software will do this properly, but if you want to check, make sure that the addin's "addin.xml" is two folders down.
 For example, if your addin is named "addin_name", make sure that "Globin/addins/addin_name/addin.xml" is a valid filepath.
 If the addin data (including "addin.xml") is a layer too shallow or a layer too deep, Globin will not be able to install it properly.

     ## 2.3: Incompatible Addins